 4. Pelvic pain and/or painful sex

 Vaginal tearing or an episiotomy during childbirth often cause pain in your pelvic area, which may make sex painful.
-No matter what type of birth a woman has, it’s possible a mom might experience this issue due to hormonal changes and tender floor muscles, Alaniz said.
+No matter what type of birth someone has, it’s possible a mom might experience this issue due to hormonal changes and tender floor muscles, Alaniz said.

 She also notes that typically your doctor or midwife will recommend avoiding sex for up to six weeks postpartum to allow for pelvic rest and healing.
 “Once you feel ready to try sex again, it is normal to have pain and discomfort the first couple of times but after that, it should get better,” Alaniz said.
 “If it doesn’t, then tell your doctor and go see a pelvic floor physical therapist.”